zycbobby/wechat_gallery/README.md

 # About insert Chinese

-Use node-canvas to make picture from text.
-It is html5 canvas function.
+Use [node-canvas](https://github.com/Automattic/node-canvas), which is a Cairo backed Canvas implementation for NodeJS, to make picture from text.

 # Experience